 The Oktogonen profit-sharing scheme sharpens the employees' focus on profitability, and is thus a method of reinforcing a corporate culture that is characterised by cost-awareness and prudence.
-Provisions for the Oktogonen scheme are based on profitability metrics linked to Handelsbanken's corporate goals being met and the Board's overall assessment regarding the Bank's performance.
+Provisions for the Oktogonen scheme are based on a profitability metric linked to Handelsbanken's corporate goals being met and the Board's overall assessment regarding the Bank's performance.

-Handelsbanken takes a long-term view of both its employees and its customers.
-The Bank wishes to recruit young employees for longterm employment at the Bank by offering development opportunities that make the Bank self-sufficient in terms of skilled employees and managers.
+Handelsbanken takes a long-term view of its staff's employment.
+The Bank wishes to recruit young employees for long-term employment at the Bank by offering development opportunities that make the Bank self-sufficient in terms of skilled employees and managers.